 We trade like never before.

 Humans exchange like never before.
-The type of projects and businesses humans throw themselves into, and create an income from, is evolving.
+The type of projects and businesses humans throw themselves into – and create an income from – is evolving.
 A few decades ago, it would have been inconceivable that the biggest retailer would be rooted in online sales.
 Let alone that anyone could sell or buy through the same marketplace.
 This is exactly what is happening on Amazon, who recently acquired Whole Foods.
 The barriers to large-scale projects historically reserved for governments are also breaking down.
-Private endeavours like SpaceX and and community-driven projects like Wikipedia are just a few examples initiatives, which would have seemed like hopeless dreams just a decade ago.
-The initiatives have spurred products and services in the marketplace that generations could never have dreamed about, all powered by the awesome ingenuity of the human spirit.
+Private endeavors like SpaceX and community-driven projects like Wikipedia are just a few examples of initiatives, which would have seemed like hopeless dreams just a decade ago.
+The initiatives have spurred products and services in the marketplace that generations could never have dreamed about, all powered by the ingenuity of the human spirit.

 Hybrids are the bedrock of modern day commerce.
-Today, someone has made a purchase on Amazon, and the order is being fulfilled by a fulfilment robot at one of Amazon’s warehouses.
-In Seattle you can walk in and out of a Whole Foods with an automatic checkout, no need to stand in line.
-Information is the most precious good we have in the modern age, and we ask Google for answers 3.5 billion times a day.
-Your insurance is determined by a robot.
-In other words, commerce today is filled with hybrids where a human on one side is working with a computer to balance supply and demand.
-This hybrid combination will only grow in importance, it will play a crucial role for business to continue succeeding.
+Today, someone has made a purchase on Amazon, and the order is being fulfilled by a fulfillment robot at one of Amazon’s warehouses.
+In Seattle, you can walk in and out of a Whole Foods with an automatic checkout, no need to stand in line.
+Information is the most precious good we have in the modern age.
+We ask personal questions to Google’s algorithm answering 3.5 billion times a day.
+Your personal insurance is determined by a robot.
+In other words, commerce today is filled with hybrids where a human on one side is working with a computer on the other.
+This hybrid combination will only grow in importance, it will play a crucial role for commerce to continue to prosper.

 We learn like never before.

-Artificial intelligence is moving at unprecedented speeds from a lot of systems capable of doing things as well or better than humans in a specific field, known as Artificial Narrow Intelligence (ANI), to systems capable of doing any intellectual that a human can, known as Artificial General Intelligence (AGI), to finally arrive at systems that can outperform any human in any intellectual task, known as Artificial Super Intelligence (ASI).
+Artificial intelligence is moving at unprecedented speeds.
+AI is going from a lot of systems capable of doing things as well or better than humans in a specific field – known as Artificial Narrow Intelligence (ANI) – to systems capable of doing any intellectual task that a human can – known as Artificial General Intelligence (AGI) – to finally arrive at systems that can outperform any human in any intellectual task – known as Artificial Super Intelligence (ASI).
 While state-of-the-art software currently hasn’t been able to pull off AGI, teams at Google Deepmind, OpenAI and the likes are closing in.

 The future is bright.
 How software will be feeding the world is the topic of our upcoming book “Software is Feeding the World”.
-To get notified when the book is out, send a message or follow @markdencker on Twitter or @markdencker on Instagram.
+To get notified when the book is out, shoot me a message or follow me on Linkedin, Twitter or Instagram.